Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 # `theme`

 > The `theme` object exposes values set in your `theme.conf.yaml` file.
-In addition any variable overrides contained in `portal.conf.yaml` will be included as well.
+In addition, any variable overrides contained in `portal.conf.yaml` will be included as well.

 ---